ibm-cloud-docs/databases-for-redis/ts-connect-common-errors.md

 {{site.data.keyword.databases-for-redis}} is an in-memory database.
 It differs from traditional persistent databases in terms of how it accepts, processes, and stores data.
 The following information highlights common errors and a few reasons for those errors that you might experience, and the solutions that you can apply.

-## Error 1: Connection to master lost message
+## Error: `Connection to master lost` message

-{{site.data.keyword.databases-for-redis}} works with 2 member (Master+replica) and 3 Sentinels.
-There could be various reasons for `connection to master lost` message.
+{{site.data.keyword.databases-for-redis}} works with 2 members (Master+replica) and 3 Sentinels.
+There are various reasons for `connection to master lost` message.
 Some of those reasons are as follows:

 a.
-Because of lower IOPS, master is busy and does not respond to Sentinels, which returns this error message in LogDNA.
+Because of lower input/output operations per second (IOPS), master is busy and does not respond to Sentinels, which returns this error message in LogDNA.

 b.
 Because of network latency, Sentinels are unable to communicate with master.

 c.
-Scheduled maintenance activities
+Scheduled maintenance activities.

 d.
-Minor version upgardes
+Minor version upgrades.

-### Solutions:
 {: tsResolve}

 a.
-Increase timeout to > 30 sec.
+Increase the timeout to over 30 seconds.
 Or make it user configurable at {{site.data.keyword.IBM}} {{site.data.keyword.databases-for}}.

 b.
-Increase disk size.
-1GB equals 10 IOPS.
+Increase the disk size.
+1 GB equals 10 IOPS.

 c.
-Move to dedicated cores so that noisy neighbours issue is not there.
+Move to dedicated cores so that the noisy neighbours issue is eliminated.

 d.
 Increase RAM size.

 e.
-RETRY logic is a must.
+RETRY logic is a must so ensure this is in use.

 f.
 The replica will be promoted to master automatically after few seconds.

-{{site.data.keyword.IBM}} {{site.data.keyword.databases-for}} does not perform any activity on MASTER node.
+{{site.data.keyword.IBM}} {{site.data.keyword.databases-for}} does not perform any activity on master node.
 If needed, all activities are taken on replica node, which is then promoted to master.
 {: note}

 Databases are set to wait for 30 seconds to find the master node, before replica promotion occurs.

-## Error 2: Asynchronous AOF fsync is taking too long (disk is busy?)
+## Error: Asynchronous AOF fsync is taking too long (disk is busy?)

 AOF is Append Only File.
 This is the log written to Redis persistent disk when persistent setting is on.
 Note: Redis use AOF and RDB files to write its log and RDB for snapshotting.